QingyaoAi/Amazon-Product-Search-Datasets/README.md

 *	Category information for each item were extracted from the metadata of products, and the terms from a single hierarchy of categories were concatenated to form a topic string.
 *	Stopwords and duplicate words are removed from the topic string.
 *	The category hierarchies with only one level were ignored.
-*	Duplicate words are removed sequentially from the first level of category hierarchy to the last level (e.g. \textit{Camera, Photo $\rightarrow$ Digital Camera Lenses} would be converted to ``photo digital camera lenses").
+*	Duplicate words are removed sequentially from the first level of category hierarchy to the last level (e.g. "Camera, Photo -> Digital Camera Lenses" would be converted to "photo digital camera lenses").
 *	For personalized product search, user-query pairs are constructed by linking user-item pairs with each item's queries.
 In other words, if a user purchased an item, the pairing of this user with any query associated with the item are valid user-query pairs, and the items that are purchased by the user and belong to the query are considered as relevant to the user-query pair.